 Basics of soldering using four temperatures of solder

 How to make a bezel for a traditional cabochon

 Flex shaft techniques for finishing

-Bring a camera (or cell phone) to photograph various setups and instructions as the teacher directs.
-Upon successful completion of this workshop you will be awarded a Certificate of Completion for 30 contact hours and will be given 4 hours of Open Studio Time to use at a later date.
+Bring a camera (or cell phone) to photograph various set ups and instructions as the teacher directs.
+Upon successful completion of Metals 1, you will be awarded a Certificate of Completion for 30 contact hours & 4 hours of free Open Studio Time.

 You are responsible for purchasing and bringing your supplies with you on the first day.
 There is NOT time during class to shop.
 Stones and bezel wire can be selected at lunch or after class.
 DJS provides the hand tools for you to borrow during Metals 1.
 Call if you have questions and we will be happy to answer them.